 Carrie Kilman, MFA

-As our “storyteller in residence,” Carrie helps the WI CCC Program share the stories behind our work and helps our members share vital information with their own constituencies.
-Carrie works to ensure we communicate with WI Cancer Council members, partners, and the public in ways that are are accessible, effective, and culturally competent.
-She manages a wide array of print and online publications, such as our monthly newsletter ENGAGE, our quarterly Policy Roundup, issue briefs, and more.
+Carrie Kilman guides our external communications, in print and online.
+She works closely with staff and partners to create and share resources that are accessible, effective, and culturally competent.
+Carrie manages a wide array of publications, such as our monthly newsletter ENGAGE, our quarterly Policy Roundup, issue briefs, and more.
 In addition, she develops tools designed to help our members communicate health-related content with their own audiences.
-Carrie has an MFA in creative nonfiction from Goucher College, plus 15 years of experience as a feature writer, editor, and nonprofit communicator for organizations such as the Southern Poverty Law Center, the Wisconsin Humanities Council, and the Wisconsin Historical Society Press.
+Carrie has an MFA in creative nonfiction, a BA in journalism, and 15+ years of experience as a feature writer, editor, and nonprofit communicator for organizations such as the Southern Poverty Law Center, the Wisconsin Humanities Council, and the Wisconsin Historical Society Press.

 Noelle LoConte, MD

 Dr. LoConte is an associate professor of medicine at the University of Wisconsin.
 She completed medical school at the University of Illinois at Chicago, then did her internship in internal medicine at the University of Wisconsin.
 Dr. LoConte completed her internal medicine residency at Oregon Health Sciences University in Portland.
 She has also completed fellowship training in both medical oncology as well as geriatrics, and is one of the few physicians practicing in the Midwest with such dual training.
 She joined the faculty of the UW Carbone Cancer Center in the summer of 2006.
 Dr. LoConte is the Principal Investigator for multiple federal grants and serves on the American Society of Clinical Oncology's Prevention Committee.
 Dr. LoConte's clinical interests are in gastrointestinal cancers, as well as cancer of any type in the older adult.